-- Reject any not ridden by a top jockey
+- Reject any horses not ridden by a top jockey

-- Reject any without good form at the course
+- Reject any horses without good form at the course

-- Reject any trained by a yard with a low strike rate or poor recent form
+- Reject any horses trained by a yard with a low strike rate or poor recent form

-- Reject any not proven on todays's ground and going
+- Reject any horses not proven on todays's ground and going

 - Back any that are not rejected by earlier steps

-Backing favourites successfully boils down to being selective and finding discrepancies between your opinion and projected odds and the price offered by the bookies.
+Backing favourites successfully boils down to being selective and finding discrepancies between your opinion and projected and predicted odds and the price offered by the bookies.

-Never dismiss a favourite that’s odds on.
+Never dismiss a favourite that’s odds on and always check the latest betting before finalising your selection.
 Indeed, they can be some of the best value bets you ever place.

 For example: If a punter puts on £1000 on a 1/2 favourite, if it wins, he’s pocketed a cool £500 profit.
 Another punter puts £10 on the same horse, he gets a return of £5.
 To the former punter, it’s a good bet to the latter the small profit doesn’t seem worth the risk.

 But of course, it remains a value bet.